Edward “Ted” Minoff explains how to paint waves by breaking the subject down into various components.

 Back then, he would begin with an idea worth developing, “wherever it may have come from,” and create a storyboard to illustrate it.
 “This meant getting a sense of what it would look like — a feel for the evolution of the story, and doing a couple of different frames from each scene.
 If it still offered promise, I would create more scenes, adding more information and more continuity.
 Then finally I got down to the tedious work: creating frame after frame until done.
 This was an analytical process, constantly focusing on the basics before investing in refinements, working on one understandable facet at a time in what is an enormously complicated undertaking.
 It is all clear enough once you do it, but understanding the underlying analytical process makes it so.”

-Minoff continues, “As for painting waves on the beach, the process is quite similar: start with an idea and invest time in seeing if the idea can be developed successfully.
+Minoff continues, “As [far as how to paint waves] on the beach, the process is quite similar: start with an idea and invest time in seeing if the idea can be developed successfully.
 This means doing tons and tons of small pencil sketches in notebooks.
 The key is observation and more observation, until you begin to have a fundamental understanding of the sea.
 This constitutes the necessary input for composing and constructing a painting in the studio.”

 But why not take “tons and tons” of digital photographs, instead of investing time in sketches?
 “There is a world of difference between going into your studio armed with sketches based on direct experience versus relying upon photographs,” Minoff says.
 “Those frozen fractions of a second of visual information in photographs cannot compete — simply cannot compete — with all that the brain absorbs through the eyes, ears, and nose while observing the pounding surf.
 It cannot portray the human experience — and that is what interests me.”